-Threshold Process for Procuring Contract values up to £500 Award to provider without formal procurement process.
-2300 Use a Procurement / Purchasing Card (see section C9).
+Threshold Process for Procuring Contract values up to Award to provider without formal procureme nt process. £500 Use a Procurement / Purchasing Card (see section C9).
 Contract on the providers own terms.
-Contract values at and over £500 up to Obtain 3 written quotations.
-The Procurement Tool Kit (see section C8) is to be used specifically for • Advice on whether a procurement is required at all • Developing a Sourcing Strategy • Advising on Contract terms and conditions and procurement documentation • Preparing, issuing and evaluating quotations and tenders • Issuing quotations and tenders £25,000 (the Council Advertising Threshold) Consider a Procurement / Purchasing Card for the lower value spends in this range.
+Contract values at and over £500 up to £25,000 (the Council Advertising Threshold) Obtain 3 written quotations.
+Consider a Procurement / Purchasing Card for the lower value spends in this range.
 Contract on Council model Terms and Conditions where possible; contract on provider's terms and conditions where there is a business need and any associated risks have been considered.
-Contract values at and Publically advertised procurement. over the Council Advertising Threshold up to EU Thresholds limits (see below for these) Consult a Procurement Advisor to manage the procurement via electronic tendering.
+The Procurement Tool Kit (see section C8) is to be used specifically for Advice on whether a procurement is required at all Developing a Sourcing Strategy Advising on Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at and over the Council Advertising Threshold up to EU Thresholds limits (see below for these) Publically advertised procurement.
+Consult a Procurement Advisor to manage the procurement via electronic tendering.
 A Sourcing Strategy is required.
 Consult a Procurement Advisor before embarking on any procurement at and over £100,000.
 Contracts Register to be populated.
 Contracts Finder will be used for posting both adverts and award notices for spends £25,000 and over.
 Use Council model Terms and Conditions.
-Contract values at, and over, the EU In accordance with the Public Contracts Regulations for: - Thresholds Supplies and Services over £181,302 Light Touch Regime contracts over £615,278 Works over £4,551,413 In accordance with the Concession Contracts Regulations for: - Works/Services over £4,551,413 Consult a Procurement Advisor on all procurements over the EU Thresholds.
-Use Council model Contract Terms and Conditions. refreshed every 2 years from January 2018
+Contract values at, and over, the EU Thresholds In accordance with the Public Contracts Reg Supplies and Services over £181,30 Light Touch Regime contracts over £ Works over £4,551,413[] In accordance with the Concession Contract Works/Services over £4,551,413 Consult a Procurement Advisor on all procu Thresholds.
+Use Council model Contract Terms and Cor refreshed every 2 years from January 2018 egulations for: - 02 [] £615,278 [] cts Regulations for: - urements over the EU